by James F. Donaldson

 A: First, adjust your attitude.

-the trumpet with your mouth the way it is.
+with your mouth the way it is.
 Your teeth just hurt too much.
-A
+A couple

-couple of days later, the hurting has decreased--or maybe you've just gotten
+of days later, the hurting has decreased--or maybe you've just gotten used

 raise your horn to your lips.
 The mouthpiece sits on your chops like you've